Mesterlovesz74/GoldReserve/MSVC/README.txt

 - Continuously maintain the project files as needed (make them compatible with the future changes in both the wallet's and/or the third-party dependency code changes)
 - Add Debug configurations
 - Refine the project files (this is the initial release, so I guess I left some redundant garbage in them)
-- Investigate the problem with Qt's "nmake clean" (Is there a way to seamless clean/rebuild/multibuild it without auto backup and restore of the original source files?)
+- Investigate the problem with Qt's "nmake clean" (Is there a way to seamlessly clean/rebuild/multibuild it without auto backup and restore of the original source files?)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------